Project Staff

 Former Research Specialist

-Rosanne started working at the Western Jihadism Project as lab manager in October 2014, and rejoined in the same capacity in July 2019, continuing until August 2021.
-Her primary work at the WJP was with research on Jihadist radicalization, in addition to analyzing data and coordinating with external collaborators.
-She currently works for the Burlington, MA Police Department as a Problem Solving Analyst.
+Rosanne started working at the Western Jihadism Project as lab manager in October 2014, rejoined in July 2019 and continued until August 2021.
+Her primary work at the WJP was with research on Jihadist radicalization in addition to analyzing data and coordinating with external collaborators.
+She currently works for the U.S. Department of Justice as a Data Analyst.

 Joseph Coles